AppSec

 Published report

-An `890`-target publication subset showing that public AI and agent adoption is easy to detect, but approved, deployable, and well-evidenced use is much harder to prove.
+A locked 250-target publication cohort showing that public AI and agent adoption is easy to detect, but approved, bound, and well-evidenced use is much harder to prove.

 Executive adoption series